inlg2025/inlg2025.github.io/sitedata/Home.md

 This conference will follow [SIGDIAL 2024](https://2024.sigdial.org), which will take place in Kyoto, Japan from September 18th to 20th.

+All accepted papers must be presented in person, and remote presentations are not allowed without a compelling reason, such as visa or health problems, which is approved by the organizer.

 #### News

 <table>